What is an Advisory Board? In the most practical terms, an Advisory Board is a…

 Advisors require the experience, knowledge and acumen that has been identified as a need within the Charter.
 Advisors also require an understanding of the Advisory Board protocols, roles and ethics guidelines to ensure their roles contribute within the framework and boundaries are managed between the roles of management and Directors.

-A formalised Advisory Board is flexible in nature.
-Within that flexibility of structure, meeting protocols can thrive as they are developed, fit for purpose for the business.
+Just how to run an advisory board meeting can be a black box for the unacquainted.
+A formalised Advisory Board is inherently flexible in nature, but within that flexibility there needs to be structure, and meeting protocols fit for purpose for the business.
 Protocols include meeting schedules, board report preparation, agenda format, minute/record keeping and economic impact measurements.

 Economic Impact Measurement